microsoft/nni/docs/en_US/SupportedFramework_Library.md

 # NNI support frameworks and libraries
-NNI supports all <i>python-based frameworks</i> and <i>libraries</i>.Here are some common frameworks and libraries.If you want to learn how to write trial yourself and run on NNI, you can refer to the [Tutorial documentation ](TrialExample/Trials.md)for more help.
+NNI supports all <i>python-based frameworks</i> and <i>libraries</i>.If you want to learn how to write a trial and run it on NNI, you can refer to the [Tutorial documentation ](TrialExample/Trials.md)for more help.

 <table>